 In 1990, New Zealand’s total greenhouse gas emissions were 59,643.1 gigagrams carbon dioxide equivalent (Gg CO2-e).
-In 2011, total greenhouse gas emissions had increased by 13,191.9 Gg CO2-e (22.1 per cent) from 1990 levels to 72,834.9 Gg CO2-e.
+In 2011, total greenhouse gas emissions had increased by 13,191.9 Gg CO2-e (22.1 per cent) to 72,834.9 Gg CO2-e.
 The four emission sources that contributed the most to this increase in total emissions were dairy enteric fermentation, road transport, agricultural soils, and consumption of hydrofluorcarbons.

 In 2011, net removals under Article 3.3 of the Kyoto Protocol were 16,765.5 Gg CO2-e from land subject to afforestation, reforestation and deforestation.